vulnersCom/vulners-agent/README.md

 After this you may look at scanning results at https://vulners.com/audit

-Agent is executed every 2 hours via crontask
+Agent is executed every 2 hours via crontask (file /etc/cron.d/vulners_cron)

 ## Advanced configuration